 The Accelerated Graduate Program is for UMBC undergraduates who make their intentions known to both their undergraduate advisor and the appropriate graduate program director, usually in their junior year.
-Academic departments hosting Accelerated Program students will reference the program on their individual program pages.
+Academic departments hosting Accelerated Program students will reference the program on the Accelerated Program site.
 You can also reference the list at the bottom of this page.

 Applying to the Accelerated Program